Llewellyn baronets: Llewellyn baronets, of Bwlffa (1922)

-The current heir apparent is his first cousin, Robert Crofts Williams Llewellyn (born 1952), eldest son of Sir David Llewellyn.
+The current heir presumptive is his first cousin, Robert Crofts Williams Llewellyn (born 1952), eldest son of Sir David Llewellyn.

-The current heir apparent's presumptive heir is his son, Dominic Robin Crofts Llewellyn (born 1984), followed by the latter's uncle David Rhidian Llewellyn (born 1957) and then by his first cousin Trefor Wilmot Llewellyn (born 1947).
+The current heir presumptive's heir apparent is his son, Dominic Robin Crofts Llewellyn (born 1984), followed by the latter's son, David Join Crofts Llewellyn (born 2012), then by the former's uncle David Rhidian Llewellyn (born 1957) and then by his first cousin Trefor Wilmot Llewellyn (born 1947).
 There are no other heirs to the baronetcy.